Last Updated on November 30, 2023

 Childbirth leaves your hormonal landscape in a state of virtual ruin.
 Oestrogen and progesterone levels sink dramatically, while prolactin levels rise.
 That can lead to low energy, high blood glucose and postpartum depression.
 After nine months of skyrocketing blood sugar, you’re probably experiencing a few new symptoms.
 You might even be one of the many mothers who develop diabetes during pregnancy or lactation.
+And during this situation breastfeeding and diabetes would look like the worst nightmare for the mother.
+Many women think of can diabetics breastfeed?

 When you start breastfeeding, you have probably lost track of your baseline and how to balance it.
 As your body starts to shed the extra weight it shored up for the baby, your diabetes is likely to improve faster than you expect.
 That doesn’t mean instant benefits, though.
 With your blood sugar levels in a constant state of flux, it can be difficult to find a diet and insulin regimen that fits.
 Fortunately, there are ways around that.